Learn how to cut butternut squash with ease, including halves and cubes. Plus, learn the right way to peel and prepare it for cooking.

 • Use a large, well-sharpened knife.
 I like using a chef’s knife.
 A knife that is sturdy and heavy will make it easier to handle, and the sharpness will make it easier to slice through the squash with ease.

-• Stabilize your cutting board so that it doesn’t move around while chopping.
+• Stabilize your cutting board.
+This way it won’t move around while chopping.
 Heavier boards tend to stay put a little better (compared to flimsy plastic ones).
 You can also dampen the surface beneath the board to help it stay in place.

-• If you’re having trouble getting through the skin, try piercing the skin first with the tip of the knife, and then make a full cut.
+• Start with a small pierce.
+If you’re having trouble getting through the skin, try piercing the skin first with the tip of the knife, and then make a full cut.

-• Gently tuck your fingertips, almost like forming a claw, to be sure you don’t nick them while slicing.
+• Protect those fingers.
+Gently tuck your fingertips, almost like forming a claw, to be sure you don’t nick them while slicing.

-• To soften the skin before cutting and peeling: poke small holes all over the squash, then place it in the microwave for 2 minutes.
+• Soften the skin.
+Before cutting and peeling poke small holes all over the squash, then place it in the microwave for 2 minutes.
 This will make it a little easier to pierce the skin and cut it.

 A butternut squash cut in half with slices of squash and a knife.